Skip to main content

 Flood Zone Construction Costs in Pinellas County

-Flood zone construction costs at least 20% more than comparable inland work — driven by elevated foundations, FEMA-compliant materials, and engineering requirements.
+Flood zone construction costs at least 20% more than comparable inland work — driven by elevated foundations, FEMA-compliant materials, engineering requirements, and 150 mph wind zone ratings on all fenestration and roofing.
 Here are real numbers from Pinellas County projects.

 49% Rule Remodel